marcelwgn/WinUI-UnitTest-Templates/readme.md

 This project contains work in progress templates for unit testing WinUI 3 assemblies.

+You can download the extension from the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=chingucoding.winuiunittesttemplates).

 ## Current limitations:

 * Debugger does not work with VS 2022